 George recently served as the executive vice president of Alcatel-Lucent and president of Global Customer Delivery (GCD) managing a workforce of more than 40,000 professionals.
 The GCD unit served all customers (Carrier, Enterprise and Strategic Industries) and delivered Alcatel-Lucent's entire portfolio (products and services) as well as those of other original equipment manufacturers (OEM’s).
 George was a member of the Alcatel-Lucent Management Committee and served as the chief quality officer.

 Prior to Alcatel-Lucent, George Nazi was with BT serving as the president of Networks and IT Infrastructure globally.
 One of George’s biggest achievements was running the entire 21st Century Network transformation program (21CN) with a budget in excess of $15billion from remaking the portfolio, enhancing the customer experience, and building the next generation Network and OSS/BSS.
 Earlier at BT, he was the Global Services CTO and Global VP of Networks responsible for the design and deployment of BT’s Global IP/MPLS network across 170 countries.

-Prior to joining BT, George Nazi held executive positions with WorldCom and Level 3 where he led the integration of many of their acquisitions, and held a variety of senior engineering and planning roles.
-George also founded a Consulting firm and a CLEC (competitive local exchange carrier) in the US in 1998, which targeted small- to medium-size businesses to support them in optimizing their networks and reducing their costs.
+Prior to joining BT, George Nazi held executive positions with WorldCom and Level 3, where he led the integration of many of their acquisitions, and held a variety of senior engineering and planning roles.
+George also founded a Consulting firm and a CLEC (competitive local exchange carrier) in the United States in 1998, which targeted small- to medium-size businesses to support them in optimizing their networks and reducing their costs.

-George Nazi received his bachelor’s and master’s degree in electrical engineering and computer science from Tulsa University in 1992.
+George Nazi received his bachelor’s and master’s degrees in electrical engineering and computer science from Tulsa University in 1992.